act-rules/act-rules.github.io/pages/about.md

 The WCAG-ACT-RULES-CG, founded in 2014, is a W3C community with the focused to develop reliable [rules](pages/rules.html) for WCAG testing, both automated and semi-automated.
 We aim to assist developers of test tools to improve the accuracy and completeness of their tools.

-Creating (semi-)automated [rules](pages/rules.html) to tests WCAG is key to affordable, large scale research.
+Creating (semi)automated [rules](pages/rules.html) to tests WCAG is key to affordable, large scale research.
 These rules are designed in a way that they are usable by people with a variety of skills.
 The results too should be informative, not just to developers, but to website managers, policy makers and disability advocates and other interested parties.

 ## Our Vision